 Inbound vs. Outbound - A/Balanced Approach

 Until you have evidence supporting investment in an aggressive lead generation campaign on LinkedIn, we recommended you commence with a balanced approach.
 As addressed in earlier articles, the concepts of “outbound” vs. “inbound” become more prevalent as all lead generation tools engage one or the other.
-Quality marketing agencies like eCuras can assist with planning your campaigns each month, practical applications, banner, and content design, bidding strategies, analytics and retargeting.
+Quality marketing agencies like eCuras can assist with planning your campaigns each month, practical applications, banner, content design, bidding strategies, analytics, and retargeting.
 Don’t discount the power of a full suite of specialists working as an extension of your internal marketing team.

 To Push or To Pull - That is the Question